cypress-io/cypress-documentation/content/api/commands/session.md

 ### Validating the session

-If the `validate` function returns `false` or contains a failing Cypress command, the session will be considered invalid, and the `setupFn` will be re-run.
+If the `validate` function return `false`, throws an exception, returns a Promise that resolves to `false` or rejects, or contains any failing Cypress command, the session will be considered invalid, and `setupFn` will be re-run.

 Here are a few `validate` examples: